RaphiTobi/TestGitHub/README.md

 # TestGitHub
-To test how to use Git Hub
+This is to test how to use Git Hub